twyunting/R_package-hw04ptwyunting/README.md

 <!-- badges: end -->

-The goal of hw04ptwyunting is to evaluate our functions…
+The goal of hw04ptwyunting is to …

 ## Installation

-You can install the released version of hw04ptwyunting by asking me
+You can install the released version of hw04ptwyunting by asking me.
+(GitHub: @twyunting)

 ``` r
 install.packages("hw04ptwyunting")